 Linux/Ubuntu has awesome Auditing system by default.
 Including detailed Logs that can tell you exactly what a user/program attempted to do.
 Basically an internal key logger that monitors everything including failed login attempts.

 This matters much more than people think.
 Because Linux is an open source operating system, whenever a virus or a huge bug goes public, millions of people from all over the world try their best to help patch it up.
 Once a user finds a way to fix the issue they can send their updated code directly to the official Linux employees and they can add it to the next update.
 This system works well unlike Windows OS/Mac OS X where only a few paid employees have direct access to the code hence it usually takes longer for Windows and Mac systems to fix a bug or secure an exploit.
 Lets hope Linux stays open source forever!

 5. Linux Has Less Users That Use It

 Whether we Linux people like to admit or not, not many people use Linux!
 Yes we know it is used by almost every web hosting company/company organization to store data etc but when it comes to the regular user, your neighbor, your girlfriend/boyfriend or your grandma, most of them will choose Windows over any other OS and this is a good thing because it means less viruses/spyware will be designed for Linux.
 The less popular you are, the more people ignore you, get it?
 Lol it’s really as simple as that.

 Let me just remind you all that even though Linux/Ubuntu might be the most secure OS in the market, it doesn’t mean it is 100% hacker proof.
-Hell, there are a few viruses on the Linux system that’s why you still need some anti-virus apps for Ubuntu installed on your system to be safe no matter what.
+Hell, there are a few viruses on the Linux system that’s why you still need some antivirus software for Ubuntu installed on your system to be safe no matter what.